helidon-io/helidon/docs/se/guides/webclient.md

 3. Execute the request
 4. Return response entity handled as a String.
 <!--@mdc :: -->

-request URI becoming `http://localhost:8080/greet`.
+The path method appends `/greet` to the WebClient base URI which results to the request URI becoming `http://localhost:8080/greet`.
 The received response entity will be a greeting message and will be automatically handled as a String.
 If no specific type is set in the method request(), `HttpClientResponse` will be